idris-Ak/soil-fullstack-webapp/README.md

 1. **Profanity and Offensive Language**:
     - The 'bad-words', 'profane-words' and 'profanity-check' libraries are used to detect and flag reviews containing offensive language.
 Multiple libraries that detect offensive content are used to ensure every profane word is accurately detected and dealt with accordingly.
 2. **Negative Sentiment**:
     - The 'sentiment' library is used to analyze the sentiment of review text.
-Reviews with a sentiment score below -2 are flagged as potentially inappropriate.
+Reviews with a sentiment score below -1 are flagged as potentially inappropriate.
+A score of -1 was chosen to ensure that any inappropriate review is detected and flagged immediately.
+A positive score indicates positive sentiment meaning the review is valid and appropriate.
+Reviews that score a negative sentiment are due to potentially containing inappropriate language or harsh language.

 ### Strategies for Handling Inappropriate Content
 1. **Automated Flagging**: